-- write every day – work on your writing to expand your skills and keep them sharp on a daily basis (try the Seinfeld productivity method to help you with that)
+- Write every day.
+Work on your writing to expand your skills and keep them sharp on a daily basis (try the Seinfeld productivity method to help you with that).

-- run a blog – a personal blog is mandatory if you’re looking to make a name for yourself as a writer
+- Run a blog.
+A personal blog is mandatory if you’re looking to make a name for yourself as a writer.

-- aim to publish guest posts on reputable blogs in your respective niche
+- Aim to publish guest posts on reputable blogs in your respective niche.

-- be extra careful when crafting your cold email pitches – these pitches are usually the potential client’s first glimpse into your skills as a writer.
-If your pitch is unconvincing and filled with grammar mistakes, the addressee will likely assume your content won’t be any better, and decline your proposal
+- Be extra careful when crafting your cold email pitches.
+These pitches are usually the potential client’s first glimpse into your skills as a writer.
+If your pitch is unconvincing and filled with grammar mistakes, the addressee will likely assume your content won’t be any better and decline your proposal.

-- go through job boards and websites for freelance writers, such as the Problogger Job Board
+- Go through job boards and websites for freelance writers, such as the Problogger Job Board.

-The ways to enter the freelancing business may sound overwhelming and complicated, but it’s actually pretty straightforward, once you follow the right steps.
+Entering the freelancing business may sound overwhelming and complicated, but it’s actually pretty straightforward, once you follow the right steps.

 In the end, it’s important that you set your limits and lay down some basic rules that help you balance your full-time job with your freelancing gigs.